Has That Little Bundle Of Joy Become a Big Bundle Of Worries?

 In fact, according to the organization Postpartum Support International, one in five women experience

-thoughts about their baby being harmed.
-The latter occurrence makes sense on a biological level
+intrusivethoughts about their baby being harmed.
+The latter occurrence makes sense on a

-because new parents’ protective responses are heightened after the birth of a baby.
-Nevertheless,
+biological level because new parents’ protective responses are heightened after the birth of a baby.

-this phenomenon and other perinatal mental health conditions are often stigmatized, despite being
+Nevertheless, this phenomenon and other perinatal mental health conditions are often stigmatized,

 Moreover, external factors shape our responses to parenthood as new mothers.
 Once a baby is born, reinforced gender roles and dynamics pigeonhole us into the role of motherhood without allowing much room for self-exploration.
 In addition, social media often conveys the highlights and elations of having a baby without presenting the full story of the emotional and mental toll it takes on us to adjust to life with an infant who is entirely dependent on us for every aspect of their well-being.